solidjs/solid/documentation/guides/reactivity.md

 Where things get more interesting is how these subscriptions happen.
 Solid uses automatic dependency tracking.
 Updates happen automatically as the data changes.

 The trick is a global stack at runtime.
-Before a Effect or Memo executes (or re-executes) its developer-provided function, it pushes itself on to that stack.
+Before an Effect or Memo executes (or re-executes) its developer-provided function, it pushes itself on to that stack.
 Then any Signal that is read checks if there is a current listener on the stack and if so adds the listener to its subscriptions.

 You can think of it like this:
 ```js